kiamesdavies/rate-limiter/README.md

 If the rate gets higher than the threshold on an endpoint, the API should stop responding for 5 seconds
 ===

-This section of requirement was not really understood, so I assumed that when the number of permits/requets have been exceeded within a particular quota, and their still requests coming in within that quota, delay the next next quota by additional 5 seconds.
+This section of requirement was not really understood, so I assumed that when the number of permits/requets have been exceeded within a particular quota, and their still requests coming in within that quota, delay the next quota by additional 5 seconds.

 Project Structure
 ===